August 05, 2021

 Data intelligence is used both by businesses and investors.
 However, they each utilize and harness data intelligence techniques and strategies for a number of different reasons, all based on varying KPIs, objectives, etc. Here are a few examples of use cases that attract industry professionals to employing data intelligence.

 - Market trends can be predicted with advanced business analytics, improving investment, and managerial decisions.

 - Data intelligence enables companies to deal with massive data volumes with the help of machine learning and other artificial intelligence methods and tools.

 - It’s all about improving the quality of decisions made in business.
-Companies can enhance this, with the help of raw alternative data, historical data, and advanced AI technology.
+Companies can enhance this, with the help of public web data, historical data, and advanced AI technology.

 - Data intelligence helps to analyze the existing and potential customer base thus enhancing lead generation, conversion rates, and customer retention.

 - It also helps to make the business processes more efficient by providing a better understanding of what works and what needs to change which also leads to cost efficiency.

 The future of intelligence in business